NYS Paid Family Leave (PFL) provides eligible workers with wage replacement during time away from work for eligible reasons.

 An employee who does not meet the eligibility requirements for PFL may waive PFL.
 If, however, the employee becomes eligible in the future, the employee will be required to pay the deductions back to their hire date.
 To waive the PFL benefit, obtain and complete the waiver, Employee Opt-Out of Paid Family Leave Benefits from RFCUNY’s Leaves Administration team.

 The New York PFL law mandates that the cost of PFL benefits must be paid by employees through payroll deduction.
 RFCUNY will deduct a very small percentage of an employee’s average weekly wages to fund PFL benefits.
-The deduction rate for 2022 (established by New York State and the same for everyone) is 0.511% of each employee’s weekly wage, capped at a maximum annual contribution of $423.71.
-For 2023, the deduction rate will be 0.455% of each employee’s weekly wage, capped at a maximum annual contribution of $399.43.
-For example, if an employee’s weekly wage amounts to $1,000.00, the maximum payroll deduction for PFL in 2022 would amount to $5.11 per week, for that same employee the maximum payroll deduction for PFL in 2023 will be $4.55 per week.
+The deduction rate for 2023 is 0.455% of each employee’s weekly wage, capped at a maximum annual contribution of $399.43.
+For 2024, the deduction rate is 0.373%, capped at a maximum annual contribution of $333.25.
+For example, if an employee’s weekly wage amounts to $1,000.00, the maximum payroll deduction for PFL in 2023 would amount to $4.55 per week, for that same employee the maximum payroll deduction for PFL in 2024 will be $3.73 per week.

 An employee is responsible for notifying their supervisor and RFCUNY of their intention to apply for PFL benefits.
 For a foreseeable request, the employee must provide RFCUNY with 30 days advanced notice.
 If the event is unforeseeable, the employee must notify RFCUNY as soon as practical.